b3tinsky/---Orange-Compiler/README.md

 - Added input_10.txt
 - Added input_11.txt

+---

 ### 📆 September 21 🕓 10:14
 - Watched the recording of class 4 (Sep27).
 In this class the teacher talked more about semantics, precedence in arithmetic operations, type matching and the "semantic cube".
 - Watched the recording of class 5 (Sep30).
 In this class the teacher talked about syntax flow, polish vectors, quadruples and intermediate code generation.
 - Created first version of semantic cube

+---

+### 📆 September 21 🕓 22:29
+- Watched the recording of class 6 (Oct04).
+In this class the teacher talked more about quadruple generation.
+- Refactored variable declaration rules in the parser and fixed some bugs.
+- Started quadruple generator class
+- Started some functions in the function directory that will aid the quadruple generator

 # Reference